saiteja70136/StudentRecord-Management-System-final-/README.md

 > server.port=8082
 > ```

-> The application uses MySQL as the database.
+> The application uses **Spring Data JPA** with **MySQL** as the database.
 Ensure your MySQL server is running and the database credentials are correct.

 ## License